R. J. Reynolds Memorial Auditorium: Architectural and artistic elements

 The Grand Lobby of the Auditorium contains many pieces of art unique to the building itself.
 In the Lobby, one can find two large portraits, one of R. J. Reynolds and the other of Katharine Smith Reynolds.
 The portraits were made by Richard J. Reynolds High School graduate Joe King who also had the honor of creating a portrait of Queen Elizabeth II.

 The Grand Lobby also contains three marble statues.
 The statues are duplicates of famous Italian works and were sculpted in Italy and transported to the United States, specifically for the construction of the Auditorium.

-Within the main Orchestra level of the Auditorium, one can see a portrait of R. J. Reynolds III, whose family gave large amounts of money towards the renovation and restoration of the building (2000-2002).
+Within the main Orchestra level of the Auditorium, one can see a portrait of R. J. Reynolds III, whose family donated the necessary funds towards the renovation and restoration of the building (2000-2002).

 Before the 2000-2002 renovation and restoration of the building, a large piece of custom made carpet sat just inside the Main Orchestra level at the middle doors leading from the Grand Lobby.
 The carpet piece featured a large tobacco leaf, in honor of R. J. Reynolds and his R. J. Reynolds Tobacco Company.
 The carpet piece was removed during the renovation and restoration and never replaced, with it being decided that the money could be better used toward upgrading the state of the art Auditorium sound system rather than buying a new custom made carpet piece.